If you’ve ever wondered why certain cleaning products are better at certain jobs around the home than others, then this article is for you.

 Vinegar and bi-carb soda may not be as potent but the scale shows they can still be effective, without using harsh chemicals.

 Note: Extremely alkaline (drain cleaner and bleach) or acidic (battery acid) substances are reactive, meaning that they can cause burns.

 How does Electrodry use the pH scale?

-We get your carpet clean by restoring the pH balance, so we adhere to the acidic cleaner for alkaline stains (and vice-versa) rule too.
+So, how do we do it?
+As we get your carpet clean, we restore the pH balance, so we adhere to the acidic cleaner for alkaline stains (and vice-versa) rule too.

 We also ensure that when high pH (Alkaline) cleaners have been used to treat fatty, oily and greasy stains, we use sufficient levels of a low pH (acidic) neutraliser to re-balance the carpet’s chemical balance.